 Top 5 Diaper Backpacks for New Parents

-Ultimately, the one that made it onto my registry was the Itzy Ritzy Boss Diaper Backback because of 3 important factors: strap comfort, smart storage, and easy-to-clean.
+Ultimately, the one that I purchased was the Itzy Ritzy Boss Diaper Backback because of 3 important factors: strap comfort, smart storage, and easy-to-clean.
 I had several options to choose from for the colour (black, grey, bright floral, brown/cream, NEW! blush), and I went with the brown & cream one, because neutrals!
-Despite that beautiful herringbone fabric being a little harder to clean than the leather (vegan), it reminds me of my husband and I really liked that.
+Despite that beautiful herringbone fabric being a little harder to clean than the leather (vegan), it reminds me of my husband and our vintage vibe, and I really liked that.
 The mesh-lined straps on this one connect to the SIDE of the bag instead of the bottom, which means they don’t dig into my sides, and are much more comfortable.
 It also has stroller straps included, that fully match the bag, and have easy clips w While I would have preferred zippered outer pouches, the side ones on this bag are insulated, and the front ones are magnetic–so I will just need to be mindful of what goes in them (no valuables).
 But let’s be honest, magnetic means I can reach around without having to take the backpack off to sneak some snacks out of them.
 The amount of pouches and pockets on the inside far superseded my expectations, with many different size options and uses.
 Bonus that the “tablet” pouch actually includes a matching change-pad!
 I went around the store and filled it with typical diaper bag items, my purse essentials, a water bottle, and few other things just to stuff it to the brim, and as heavy as it felt lifting it, once on my back it wasn’t nearly as bad.
 It didn’t make me feel like I was going to topple over like my school backpack from my university days would.
 That is the biggest win in my books!
 The bottom of the bag is also a super thick rubber barrier, which is easy to clean and absolutely protects the bag itself from the floor and whatever surface you need to put it down on.
 Now to put it to the true test of durability once baby arrives (all of the reviews online say it holds up).

 The Eloise & Lolo ‘The City Backpack’ diaper bag was a true contender for my favourites, and the only reason it didn’t make the cut is because there wasn’t anywhere locally to test it out.
 They do have a 100% money-back guarantee so I could send it back if I wasn’t satisfied, but that was more hassle than I was willing to put up with since it would have been really complicated as a registry gift.
 But the specs and the video reviews certainly made me consider it!
 Between the waterproof fabric, the metal-enforced zippered opening, the many dividers and pockets, the insulated bottle pouches, and the side-attached straps–it hit all the must-haves.